pierreklintefors/ikaros-3/Source/WebUI/API.md

     host:port/command[/path[/view]][?(attribute=value)*]

+_Path_ is the path to the current component - a group or a module.

+_View_ is the name of the current view if selected.

+    The _attribute-value_ pairs are converted to a dictionary that is used as an argument to the handlers in the kernel.

 The possible commands are listed below.
 The path is the dotted path to a component (a group or a module).
 The view part is optional and used to set values in views.
 There can be zero or  multiple attribute value-pairs depedning on the command.